andrewdavidmackenzie/flow/README.md

 ### Testing
 Testing coverage is about 85%-90% and I try to keep it high.
-There are simple unit tests for functions, a lot of tests around the compiler semantics, integration tests of flow compile/run errors, and of flows that compile & run correctly, and the samples all have supplied test inputs files and expected output files and they are all tested to work correctly on every build.
+There are simple unit tests for functions, a lot of tests around the compiler semantics, integration tests of flow compile/run errors, and of flows that compile & run correctly, and the examples all have supplied test inputs files and expected output files and they are all tested to work correctly on every build.
 Additionally there are some integration tests of the debugger and of executing a flow in client-server mode (separate processes for each) and the distribution of job execution using `flowrex`.